Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 00.36.29 UTC
+- WIB: Minggu, 8 Februari 2026 01.50.54 UTC
-- WITA: Minggu, 8 Februari 2026 01.36.29 UTC
+- WITA: Minggu, 8 Februari 2026 02.50.54 UTC
-- WIT: Minggu, 8 Februari 2026 02.36.29 UTC
+- WIT: Minggu, 8 Februari 2026 03.50.54 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship